sw-yx/fsa-data-structures-checkpoint/README.md

 ### Test Parameters

-You may work on the suites in any order, except that to do `Hash` you need a working `LinkedList.addToTail`.
+You may work on the suites in any order, except that to do `HashTable` you need a working `Alist`.

 You can pass the `Queue` & `Stack` specs using simple array methods to begin.
-If you finish `LinkedList` & `Hash`, attempt `Queue` & `Stack` solutions that use pointers (indices).
+If you have time, attempt `Queue` & `Stack` solutions that use pointers (indices) or Linked Lists; however, you are encouraged to work on other specs first.

-Submit what you can finish in 90 minutes.

 ### Submitting your Code